 Course/Lab Fee: 95€ for a day trip (course reader fee announced by the Print Shop)

-This course focuses on the radical increase in food production over the last fifty years and the ecological (and social) problems it has created, as well as on some of the possible solutions: the organic movement, Slow Food, and the “local food” movement.
+This course focuses on the radical increase in food production over the last decades and the ecological and social problems it has created, as well as on some possible solutions: the organic movement, Slow Food, and the shift towards local food.
+We will cast a critical eye on these movements and analyze their ability to change the trajectory of the global food production system.

-- Consider the complex interplay of social and political factors in national food policy
+- Consider the complex interplay of social and political factors in food policies

 - Analyze the whole chain of production, distribution, and consumption of food between various foods to determine their sustainability